Choose your path wisely: gradient descent in a Bregman distance framework: Numerical Results

 \section{Numerical Results}

 We demonstrate the particular properties and idiosyncrasies of Algorithm \ref{alg:linbregspecial} by computing several numerical solutions to the problems described in Section \ref{sec:apps}.
 All results have been computed with MATLAB R2017b.
-The code for the following examples will be made available at \url{https://doi.org/10.17863/CAM.16931} and can be used under the Creative Commons Attribution (CC BY) license once the article is accepted for publication.
+The code for the following examples is available at \url{https://doi.org/10.17863/CAM.16931} and can be used under the Creative Commons Attribution (CC BY) license once the article is accepted for publication.